Extensible Skills Specification

 Requirements:

-!`...`) outside of fenced code blocks - The DCI block MUST reference
+- The loading block MUST reference

-skill-memoriesfor the standard cascading lookup
+.specweave/skill-memories/for the standard lookup path

 Semi-Extensible